 - Database Driver — Type the name of your Bamboo instance's database JDBC driver (e.g. for MYSQL, type

 - Username — Type the username of the database user that Crowd will use to log in to your Bamboo instance's database.

 - Password — Type the password of the database user Crowd will use to log in to your Bamboo instance's database.

 The import process will log in to the database, not into Bamboo.

-- Click the 'Continue' button to import the users from your Bamboo instance into your Crowd directory.
+- Click Continue button to import the users from your Confluence instance into your Crowd directory.

 Screenshot: 'Import Bamboo Users'

 To give the imported groups access to the Bamboo application, see Specifying which Groups can access an Application.